Creating Accessible Classroom Resources

 Using images

 When including images in your document make sure to provide document users with meaningful alternative text (alt-text) for the image.
-Alt-text is used to describe an image, conveying the information that is being provided in the image.
-Alt-text must be provided for all images within a document including photos, icons, graphs, charts, ClipArt, SmartArt, and textboxes.
-Using alt-text ensures that no information is lost for user’s utilizing a screen reader or assistive device.
-Writing effective alternative text
+Alt-text is used to describe an image, conveying the information that is being provided visually, in a textual manner.
+Alt-text must be provided for all images within a document if that image is providing information to users

 Effective alt-text:

-- Provides a short description of the ways the image is significant to the user’s understanding of the information in the document;
+• Provides a short description of the ways the image is significant to the user’s understanding of the information in the document in context;

 Adding alternative text